mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 They are called :code:`wf_TimeSeries` and :code:`wf_Seismogram`.
 These two collection are the primary work areas to assemble a working data set.
-We elected to keep data describing each of the two atomic data types in MsPASS, :code:`TimeSeries` and :code:`Seismogram`, in two different collections.
+We elected to keep data describing each of the two atomic data types in MsPASS, :py:class:`TimeSeries<mspasspy.ccore.seismic.TimeSeries>` and :py:class:`Seismogram<mspasspy.ccore.seismic.Seismogram>`, in two different collections.
 The main reason we made the decision to create two collections instead of one is that there are some minor differences in the Metadata that would create inefficiencies if we mixed the two data types in one place.